Every IT asset has at least one local, privileged login account.

 Secure management of access to privileged accounts is essential to IT security.
 This document identifies technical challenges and offers solutions for effectively managing large numbers of sensitive passwords.

-In a typical enterprise-scale organization there are thousands of servers, workstations and network devices.
-Normally, there is a single, shared administrator password for every type of device.
-For example, one password may be used for each workstation of a given type or for every server with a given configuration.
-This is convenient for data center and desktop support staff: if they need to perform maintenance or an upgrade on a workstation or server, they know how to log in.
+In a typical medium to large organization there are thousands of servers, workstations and network devices.
+Often, there is a single, shared administrator password for every type of device.
+For example, one password may be used for each laptop of a given type or for every server built with a given image.
+This is convenient for data center and desktop support staff: if they need to perform maintenance or an upgrade on a system, they know how to log in.

 Such static and well-known privileged passwords create both operational challenges and security problems: